bitjson/bitauth-cli/README.md

 Now that the wallet has been created, we can generate an address to receive our first payment.

-We can get the first unused address from the wallet interface – `[ALIAS]` is the identifier you chose during the interactive wallet setup:
+We can get the first unused address from the wallet interface – `[ALIAS]` is the alias you chose during the interactive wallet setup:

 ```sh
 bitauth wallet [ALIAS]